 The NEH-OIG is responsible for external and internal audits, reviews, and inspections.
-External activities include onsite grant audits, limited-scope desk audits, accounting system surveys, desk reviews of Single Audit reports, and onsite quality control reviews of CPA workpapers.
-Internal activities consist of audits, inspections, and reviews/ evaluations of NEH administrative and program-related activities, inclusive of the NEH information security program.
+External activities include onsite grant audits, limited-scope desk audits, accounting system surveys, desk reviews of Single Audit reports, and onsite quality control reviews of Single Audit workpapers, as prepared by non-Federal auditors.
+Internal activities consist of audits, inspections/evaluations, and reviews of NEH administrative and program-related activities, inclusive of the NEH information security program.
 The NEH-OIG is also responsible for monitoring the work of the independent public accountant (the "IPA") engaged to conduct the annual audit of the NEH financial statements, as required by the Accountability of Tax Dollars Act of 2002, and examining the IPA's audit workpapers and draft reporting deliverables to ensure compliance with applicable requirements.

 Below is a list of reports issued by the NEH-OIG during this reporting period.
-The Inspector General Act of 1978, as amended, requires us to report on the "Total Dollar Value of Questioned Costs" (including a separate category for the "Dollar Value of Unsupported Costs") and the "Dollar Value of Recommendations that Funds Be Put to Better Use", [see Tables II and III on page 14].
+The Inspector General Act of 1978, as amended, requires us to report on the "Total Dollar Value of Questioned Costs" (including a separate category for the "Dollar Value of Unsupported Costs") and the "Dollar Value of Recommendations that Funds Be Put to Better Use", [see Tables II and III on page 12].